fprisse/fprisse.github.io/_pages/projects_invent.md

 DSM's centralised P2P organisation was struggling to serve DSM Nutritional Products (DNP) to satisfaction.
 Rather than fix the individual issues, we looked at the P2P workflow from a core-process perspective.
 Revealing (often easily realised) opportunities for a better match.

 **2016 : ProRail, Netherlands**
-Asset performance management: Implemented analysis and reporting scheme of downtime in two regions (randstad-Noord and Zuid) for the Dutch railway infrastructure; Befitting the performance contracts between ProRail and its contractors.
+Asset performance management: Implemented analysis and reporting scheme of downtime in two regions (Randstad-Noord and Zuid) for the Dutch railway infrastructure; Befitting the performance contracts between ProRail and its contractors.

 **2015 : Capgemini Consulting, Central Europe**
 An introduction to business unit strategy: Designed course material and conducted training sessions for young consultants of the strategy and transformation discipline.